arielkalman/EscaGCP/README.md

 We welcome contributions!
 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for details.

-## 📝 License

-This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

 ## ⚠️ Security Notice

-EscaGCP collects sensitive information about your GCP environment.
+EscaGCP collects sensitive information about your GCP environment and save it locally.
 Before sharing outputs, review the [Security Checklist](docs/SECURITY_CHECKLIST.md).

 ## 🙏 Acknowledgments